apache/cordova-docs/docs/en/edge/cordova/storage/localstorage/localstorage.md

 interface](http://dev.w3.org/html5/webstorage/).
 An app can use it to save persistent data using key-value pairs.
 The `window.sessionStorage` interface works the same way in every respect, except that all data is cleared each time the app closes.
-Each database provides a separate namespace.

 ## Supported Platforms